adityasayare88/WebWizard/README.md

 - **Web Scraping and Data Extraction**: Leveraging BeautifulSoup4, WebWizard can efficiently scrape and extract data from websites for enhanced information retrieval.
 ## Optimizations

-**Future Scope**: To add functionality of chatting with multiple pdfs.
+**Future Scope**: To add functionality of chatting with multiple pdf.

 ## Run Locally